hippo00/DBA-Education/public/markdown/BussinessProcessManager/GeneralBPM/TestEnvironments.md

 * SSH: Use the terminal.

-* VNC: Currently, there are no IBM officially supported VNC options.
+* SSH, RDP, VNC: Use the Remmina application preinstalled on the IBM Openclient7.

 ---